 In this section a simple multi-element lens will be simulated.
-The model will use an f/1.7, 100.2 mm focal length double Gauss lens by Lautebacher & Brendel (Agfa Camera Werk Ag, U.S. Patent 2784643).
+The model will use an f/1.7, 100.2 mm focal length double Gauss lens by Lautebacher & Brendel (Agfa Camera Werk Ag, U.S. Patent 2784643), although some materials have been replaced with equivalent optical glasses.
 Further details of the lens simulated in this study can be found in the tutorial Double Gauss Lens in the Application Libraries.
 An overview of the lens can be seen in the figure below.
 The table below gives the optical prescription.